-What is the first sign of measles, mumps, rubella or whooping cough?
+Symptoms of measles, mumps, rubella and whooping cough

 Measles starts with fever, runny nose, cough, red eyes, and sore throat.
 It’s followed by a rash that spreads over the body.
 Measles is highly contagious and spreads through coughing and sneezing.
 One infected person can infect 9 out of 10 non-vaccinated people.
 The measles virus can live for up to two hours in the air and on surfaces after an infected person leaves.